Multivariate subjective fiducial inference: Applications to multivariate cases

-which would therefore be suitable fiducial statistics $q(y_{+})$.
-By applying the methodology described in Section~\ref{sec2} to each of these fiducial statistics, it can be shown that the full conditional fiducial distributions for this problem are defined by:

-The full conditional distributions of the joint proper posterior distribution of $\beta_0$, $\beta_1$, $\beta_2$ and $\sigma^2$ that corresponds to choosing the joint prior density of these parameters to be the improper density $p(\beta_0,\beta_1,\beta_2,\sigma^2) \propto 1/\sigma^2$ are identical to the full conditionals in equations~(\ref{equ9}) to~(\ref{equ12}).
-Therefore, the conditional distributions in these equations determine a joint fiducial density for $\beta_0$, $\beta_1$, $\beta_2$ and $\sigma^2$, which is defined by\
+Sufficient statistics for each of the parameters $\beta_0$, $\beta_1$, $\beta_2$ and $\sigma^2$ conditional on all parameters except the parameter itself being known are respectively: which would therefore be suitable choices for the fiducial statistic $Q(y_{+})$ for the particular cases in question.
+By applying the methodology described in Section~\ref{sec2} under the assumption that each of these statistics in turn is treated as being the statistic $Q(y_{+})$, it can be shown that the full conditional fiducial distributions for this problem are defined by: The full conditional distributions of the joint proper posterior distribution of $\beta_0$, $\beta_1$, $\beta_2$ and $\sigma^2$ that corresponds to choosing the joint prior density of these parameters to be the improper density $p(\beta_0,\beta_1,\beta_2,\sigma^2) \propto 1/\sigma^2$ are identical to the full conditionals in equations~(\ref{equ9}) to~(\ref{equ12}).
+Therefore, the conditional distributions in these equations are compatible, and from the information just given, it can deduced that they determine a unique joint fiducial density for $\beta_0$, $\beta_1$, $\beta_2$ and $\sigma^2$ that is defined by: